-This morning you depart for Gori, 150km away, visiting the Joseph Stalin Museum, where homage is paid to the former Soviet leader.
+former Soviet leader.
 It hosts a collection of artifacts and exhibits chronicling his life and political journey.

-Proceed to Uplistsikhe-an ancient cave city that once served as residences, shops, and temples.
-Leaving Uplistsikhe behind, journey 3 hours to Gudauri, stopping enroute for breathtaking panoramic views of the surrounding landscape from a cross pass to Soviet-era mountain view point.
-Enjoy lunch in Goris.
+Leaving Uplistsikhe behind, journey 3 hours to Gudauri, stopping enroute for breathtaking panoramic views of the surrounding landscape.
+Enjoy lunch in Gori.

 Uplistsikhe terrain is rocky and slippery when wet.
 Please ensure you wear sports shoes and if you are not confident in your physical ability, please do not enter the caves, and rather explore them from the outside.